Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 "It is a big deal!"
 Draco cried.
 "It's Granger!
 With her hair, and her pretty eyes and her stupid laugh and…"

-"You have to be the densest person I've ever met," Blaise said straight.
+"You have to be the densest person I've ever met," Blaise said, rolling his eyes.
 "Have you ever in your entire life felt an emotion?"

-"I'm feeling emotions right now," he replied.
+"I'm feeling emotions right now," Draco replied, skin still pale.
 "Something weird happens in my stomach when I see her.
 It's…it's warm, I guess?"

 "You absolute fuckwad," Blaise responded.
 "You're in love with her.
 That's it.
 That's the mystery."